-Incentive Stock Compensation .
+Incentive Stock Compensation.
 Each non-employee director of ours receives options to purchase shares of the Company's common stock pursuant to our 2000 Stock Incentive Plan (the "2000 Plan").
 Options granted under the 2000 Plan to non-employee directors are intended by the Company not to qualify as incentive stock options under the Internal Revenue Code.
 The Company typically grant options to our non-employee directors upon their joining the Board.
 As of October 2005, the Board of Directors determined that each director who is elected for the first time to be a non-employee director of the Company will be granted options to purchase 30,000 shares of our common stock upon the date of initial election to the Board of Directors, whether elected by the Board or stockholders of the Company.
 In addition, our current practice is to annually grant each non-employee director options to purchase 15,000 shares of our common stock.
 These options last for a 10 year term and vest and become exercisable over a three-year period, with one-fifth of the options vesting and becoming exercisable six months following the date of grant and the remaining options vesting ratably over the following 30 months so long as service on our Board continues.
-The exercise price per share of options granted to non-employee director generally has 90 calendar days following his departure from the Board within which to exercise stock options that had vested and become exercisable as of the date of the departure.
-Options that have not vested as of the date of the director's departure from the Board within which to exercise stock options that had vested and become exercisable as of the date of the departure.
+The exercise price per share of options granted to non-employee directors is 100% of the fair market value of the Company's common stock on the date of grant.
+In the event of a change in control of the Company, the vesting of director options would accelerate and such options would become fully vested and exercisable.
+In addition, a director generally has 90 calendar days following his departure from the Board within which to exercise stock options that had vested and become exercisable as of the date of the departure.
 Options that have not vested as of the date of the director's departure from the Board are immediately returned to the 2000 Plan and become re-available for grant.
 The foregoing summary is qualified in its entirety by reference to the 2000 Plan itself and the applicable director stock option agreement.